day8/re-frame-async-flow-fx/README.md

      {:when :seen? :events :success-Z  :dispatch :halt}
      {:when :seen-any-of? :events [:fail-X :fail-Y :fail-Z] :dispatch  (list [:fail-boot] :halt)}]})
 ```
-You can almost read the `rules` as English sentences to understand what's being specified.
+We hope that you can almost read the `rules` as English sentences to understand what's being specified.
 Suffice
-it to say that tasks X, Y and Z will be run serially like dominoes.
-Much more complicated
+it to say the simple flow above says to run tasks X, Y and Z serially, like dominoes.
+More complicated
 scenarios are possible.
-Full particulars of this data structure are given in the Tutorial (below).
+Full particulars of this data structure are given below.

 **Third**, write the event handler for `:boot`: